Schedule & Registration

 Not sure whether to start with Fundamentals or Beginner 1?

-If you can read and fully understand this sentence:
+If you can read out-loud and fully understand this sentence:

 안녕하세요. 제 이름은 김태형입니다. 저는 한국 사람이에요. 저는 미국에 살아요. 반갑습니다.